wcdawn/wcdawn.github.io/index.md

 </div>

 My name is William.
-I'm a Ph.D. candidate studying nuclear engineering at North Carolina State University.
+I am a nuclear engineer in Idaho Falls, ID.
-My research focuses on modeling multiphysics effects in nuclear power reactors using [Exascale](https://www.exascaleproject.org) computing.
+My work and research interest are numerical methods for efficiently modeling nuclear power reactors, especially those with hexagonal geometry.
-I spend most of my research time solving the neutron transport equation on unstructured meshes using the [Summit](https://www.olcf.ornl.gov/summit/) supercomputer.

 When I'm not working on research, I'm probably hiking.
 The photo on the right is my dog, Annie, and me in Grand Teton National Park.